jenbeltran/fs1000-individual-final-project/README.md

    - A write up about your application (1-2 paragraphs)
    - User Stories
    - Link to your Figma Design - ensure that I have access to view your Figma design
+3. On the final day, you have 10-15mins to present your app to the class